Time to rebrand: Asian carp to get a new name

 GRAND RAPIDS, Mich.
-(WOOD) — Asian carp have made headlines across the Midwest for more than a decade — a looming threat that could cripple the Great Lakes ecosystem.
-Scientists and engineers have been able to hold off the invasive fish and now they are taking a new step in the fight — a new name.
+(WOOD) — Asian carp have made headlines across the country for more than a decade — a looming threat that could cripple multiple ecosystems.
+Scientists and engineers have been able to hold off the invasive fish, and now they are taking a new step in the fight — a new name.

 This week, the Illinois Department of Natural Resources plans to introduce a new name for the fish that they hope will sound more appetizing and encourage people to target the fish for consumption.